The Impact of Climate Change in 2100 is Comparable to Contemporary Leading Causes of Death

 This summer, the world experienced record hot temperatures: June continued a 2020 streak, ranking among the warmest months in history.
 A weather station in Death Valley, California, clocked a scorching 53°C (128°F) in July, one of the hottest temperatures ever observed on Earth.
 Officials from Delhi to Tokyo to Baghdad, cities where past heat waves have claimed hundreds of lives, are bracing for dangerously hot periods.
 And yet, this is nothing new.
 Year after year more heat records are broken all over the world.

 Temperature’s toll on public health, particularly the toll from extreme heat, is likely to be one of the dominant costs of climate change.
 And, because today’s emissions will stay in the atmosphere for hundreds of years, knowing the damages they will cause will be essential to taking the action we need to prepare for future risks.
 So, what impact will temperature have on public health, and how much will it cost?
-A new study from the Climate Impact Lab, which has developed a new approach that uses real-world data to understand the impacts of climate change, takes on these questions.
+A working paper from the Climate Impact Lab, which has developed a new approach that uses real-world data to understand the impacts of climate change, takes on these questions.
 The study finds that in a world with continued high fossil-fuel emissions, warmer temperatures will rank among the world’s most significant public health threats by the end of the century.